BrisaBoards/brisa-frontend/README.md

 This is the BrisaBoards JavaScript frontend.

-## For users
+## For Users

+If you just want to try out BrisaBoards, you can just go to http://BrisaBoards.com/preview/.
+There is no signup process, and the data is stored in your browser, not on Brisa servers.

+If you would like to install a full Brisa server, check out For Installers below.

-You can download this code to run it directly from your laptop.
+You can also download this code to run it directly from your laptop.
 It is a simple way to try out Brisa.

-A distribution download will be available soon that you can unzip and open in your browser to try it out.
+There will be a link to the download once a copy has been created.

 While your browser will save the data so you can come back to it, it is _not_ recommended that you use this to store information you're not afraid of losing.
 If your browser profile becomes corrupted, you need to reinstall, or your laptop just stops working, you will lose your data!

-## For developers
+## For Developers

-It's pretty easy to get started if you'd like to view or improve the Brisa frontend code.
-This frontend uses npm and poi to build and develop.

-In addition, the default "backend" uses browser-based IndexedDB storage, so:

-1. Once you run poi develop, the server will start and no backend is needed, and changes you make auto-reload the page.
-2. If you run poi build --public_path '', you can open the index.html file in your browser.
+Testing or modifying the frontend is _very_ easy.
+Here's the recommended way to start:

+1. Clone this repository.
+2. Run npm install.
+This will take a minute (poi, a zero-conf JS build tool, has quite a few dependencies).
+3. Run poi develop.

+After that, poi should tell you a server is running on http://localhost:4000.
+If you make changes, it is pretty good about displaying them automatically, but you may need to reload the page occasionally.

+Happy coding!

-## For installers
+## For Installers

-You can run the Brisa backend (not released yet, Aug 2018) anywhere you can run Ruby on Rails (Digital Ocean, AWS, your laptop) and postgresql.
+You can run the Brisa backend (not released yet, Aug 2018) anywhere you can run Ruby on Rails and PostgreSQL.
+It should work fine on a minimal virtual server through DigitalOcean, AWS, or any other cloud providder.

 Once the backend is live, a link will be provided here to get started with it.